jtessler/studio-multiplayer-game/README.md

 more about what operations are available in the [Firebase documentation][firebase-db].

-  1. `session.getSessionDatabaseRef()`: Returns a Firebase real-time database reference to the current session data, i.e. `/session/<id>/`
+  1. `gameDatabase.getGameDatabaseRef()`: Returns a Firebase real-time database reference to the current game data, i.e. `/session/<game-id>/`
-  1. `session.getSessionMetadataDatabaseRef()`: Returns a Firebase real-time
+  1. `gameDatabase.getGameMetadataDatabaseRef()`: Returns a Firebase real-time
-     database reference to the current session metadata, i.e `/session-metadata/<id>/`
+     database reference to the current game metadata, i.e `/session-metadata/<game-id>/`

 #### Step 2.2: Listen for game data changes in the Firebase database

 Listening for game data changes is also easy!
-Time to learn about more use-effect functions in the magical `Session` class, which gives us access to the following callback functions. **Warning: these functions are listening for changes to the Firebase database, NOT React state.**
+Time to learn about more use-effect functions in the magical `GameDatabase` class, which gives us access to the following callback functions. **Warning: these functions are listening for changes to the Firebase database, NOT React state.**

-1. `session.useSessionData()`: Use-effect function that provides all session data stored at `/session/<id>/` changes.
+1. `gameDatabase.useGameData()`: Use-effect function that provides all game data stored at `/session/<game-id>/` changes.
 The data returned is whatever JavaScript object you stored in Firebase from Step 2.1.

 We can use this use-effect function in our functional component like in the